 One of the advantages of the lock is its imposing size and design.
 It looks heavy duty, with a combination of hardened steel and black ballistic nylon covering.
 Seasoned thieves will, of course, break it with enough time and opportunity, but that is the same story with any lock out there.
 If you want a sense of security from a lock that can deter your casual/opportunistic thief, this may be just the lock you need.

-The cover also helps soften any blows from a hammer or hard object thieves may use to try and break the lock.
+And the cover also helps to soften any blows from a hammer or hard object thieves may use to try breaking the lock.

 And that is a major annoyance when it comes to hitch locks.
 You want the lock to be as tight and secure as possible, to prevent the thieves from being able to insert thinner wires or chains into the coupler to haul the trailer with.

-And depending on your tastes and preferences, that ballistic nylon covering might remind you of cheap plastic.
+Depending on your tastes and preferences, that ballistic nylon covering might also remind you of cheap plastic.
 All-metal locks inspire more faith than anything covered with what looks like plastic, don’t you think?

-And if you do lose the key, or want to make a duplicate just in case, you might face some hassles.
+Finally, if you lose the key, or want to make a duplicate just in case, you might face some hassles.
 The UMAX100 key is of a rather unusual design and size.
 As a result, you may not find the appropriate die size at all local locksmiths.
-This is more of a minor inconvenience, but it is nevertheless, worth mentioning here.
+This is more of a minor inconvenience, but it is nevertheless worth mentioning here.